Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Online appendix

-and is finite also.
-Thus for all $t$, ${v}_{t+1}(x;b,\gamma_{t+})$ is finite for any $(x,b)$ and a uniform bound is given by the supremum over the support.
-Therefore the construction in \ref{lemma_cosapprox} goes through directly to show part (ii).
-We conclude that $\tilde{L}_{4,\beta}$ is injective.
+${v}_{t}(x;b)$ is finite also.
+So for any $t$, ${v}_{t}(x;b)$ is finite for any $(x,b)$ and a uniform bound is given by the supremum over the support.
+Therefore the remaining steps in Lemma \ref{lemma_cosapprox} go through directly.

-Part II: Identification of $\gamma$\\* Here the argument is the same as in Part II of the proof of Theorem \ref{thm:inf}, except that the operators are defined slightly differently.